TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 ## HTML

 HTML, Hypertext Markup Language, is not a programming language, but rather used to format web pages and tell the browser how to display them.

+server with the <code>http-server</code> command, and clicking “Open in Browser” in the notification that appears.